-Jim will examine the Buddha’s metaphors from the perspective of the middle way.
-Metaphors such as the raft, the lute strings, the arrows, the ocean, the elephant and the snake, the wet piece of wood.
+He will be coming back at some future point to talk about metaphors such as such as the raft, the lute strings, the arrows, the ocean, the elephant and the snake, and the wet piece of wood.

-For this talk, te will be drawing on material synthesised by Robert Ellis in a book that is due to be published next year, The Buddha's Middle Way: experiential judgement in his life and teaching.
+Jim’s talks draw on material in a book by Robert Ellis that is due to be published next year, The Buddha's Middle Way: experiential judgement in his life and teaching.

 ◼ Jim first encountered secular Buddhism in April 2016, and has been practising since then.
-He is a member of The Middle Way Society, and the international online community Re~Collective, and has been involved in the production of books for The Tuwhiri Project.
+He is a member of The Middle Way Society, and the international online community Re~Collective, and has been involved in the production of After Buddhism: a workbook for The Tuwhiri Project.